MedVAL-na/calculator/README.md

 A new Flutter project.

-This project is a calculator with all necessary operations for many users
+This project is a calculator with all necessary operations for users, who does simple calculations